 The third factor for effective education is information placement.
 Both the timing and location of information provided to the public can influence the size of the audience for outreach and the imprint of the information presented.
-Timing of active outreach should respond to the cycle of life in EA B, with inperson contacts and community events timed to correspond and respect the calendar of festivals, school, and summer holidays that make the community unique.
-Informational contacts regarding RDN projects, such as fuel management, should take place during the shoulder season when people have more time to dedicate to their review.
+Timing of active outreach should respond to the cycle of the year in EA C, with in-person contacts and community events timed to correspond with and respect the calendar of festivals, school, and summer holidays that makes EA C unique.
+Informational contacts regarding RDN projects, such as fuel management, should take place during the shoulder season, when both important stakeholders like the BCWS and members of the public have more time to dedicate to their review.
 Education can also be undertaken through passive outreach, through initiatives such as updating RDN webpages and informational signage in key parks.
 This factor also includes targeting the use of existing RDN resources wherever possible.
 Today, most people expect resources to be presented in digital and physical formats on request, so resources of both types should be considered.
 To leverage existing resources means to incorporate FireSmart information into places that are already being managed and maintained by the RDN, and can include physical locations like popular parks, or digital property like the RDN's website and social media identities.
-To increase the reach of emergency information during a wildfire, the RDN can continue to promote its subscription alert system, VoyentAlert!.
+To increase the reach of emergency information during a wildfire, the RDN can continue to promote its mass emergency notification system, Voyent-Alert!